 Investments, which consist of marketable equity securities, U.S. Government and Agency obligations, corporate bonds, and mutual funds, are measured at fair value in the statements of financial position.
-Investment income (including realized gains and losses on investments, interest, and dividends) is included in net income unless restricted by donor or law.
-Unrealized gains and losses on investments are excluded from net income.
-Expenses relating to investment income, including custodial fees and investment advisory fees, amounted to \$67,698 in 2014 and \$108,660 in 2013 and have been netted against investment income in the accompanying statements of activities.
+Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Investment income (including realized gains and losses on investments, interest, and dividends) is included in deficiency of revenues and gains over expenses and losses from operations unless restricted by donor or law.
+Unrealized gains and losses on investments are excluded from deficiency of revenues and gains over expenses and losses from operations.
+Expenses relating to investment income, including custodial fees and investment advisory fees, amounted to \$39,289 in 2015 and \$67,698 in 2014 and have been netted against investment income in the accompanying statements of activities.